kudobuilder/operators/repository/spark/docs/latest/security.md

     javaOptions: "-Dlog4j.configuration=file:/etc/spark/conf/log4j.properties"
 ```

-This will create a test job which emulates a long-running task.
+This will create a test job, which emulates a long-running task.
-Secrets are injected to Spark pods via specific environment variables, `SPARK_AUTHENTICATE_SECRET` and `_SPARK_AUTH_SECRET`
+Secrets are injected into Spark pods via specific environment variables: `SPARK_AUTHENTICATE_SECRET` and `_SPARK_AUTH_SECRET`
 for driver and executor, respectively.

-4) Observe the logs for a driver and an executor pods:
+4) Check out the logs of the running pods:
 ```bash
 $ kubectl logs spark-rpc-auth-enctryption-app-driver -f
 ```